hughdtt/written-words/content/post/soaring/index.md

 # ICARUS

-The Olympus Space Centre was a sight to behold, trust me.
+The Olympus Space Centre is a sight to behold, trust me.

-And gathered like moths to a flame, crowds of tech enthusiasts, astro-engineers and journalists sat eagerly within the Olympian Auditorium.
+Gathering here like moths to a flame, crowds of tech enthusiasts, astro-engineers and journalists sat eagerly within the Olympian Auditorium.

 It was blasphemy to even call it an auditorium.
 The towering structure of metal and glass, reaching up like mankind's hand brushing their fingers against the face of the heavens.
-Imagine being inside the belly of a cathedral, but instead of worshipping the Divine, you're praising innovation, progress and ambition; all under a dome as endless as space itself.
+Imagine being inside the belly of a cathedral, but instead of worshipping the Divine, you're praising innovation and progress; all under a dome as endless as space itself.

-Personally, I wasn't focused so much on the granduer of it all but rather the frailty of the man at its heart.
+Personally, I wouldn't be so focused on the granduer of it all.
+My attention would rather be the frail man at its heart.
 Right there, smack dab in the middle of all that splendour, was my dad, Daedalus.

 He was the head engineer of the Olympus Space Centre, the silent workhorse behind all their innovations.
 A genius, really, but the guy had the stage presence of a plank of wood.
 He just wasn’t meant for the spotlight, he was meant for the shadows of his lab, toiling away on projects that redefined the boundaries of human imagination.

 He was introducing his latest proposal; the Dyson Swarm.
 Need a picture?
-Imagine a bunch of solar panels hugging the sun, gathering and storing all that energy.
+Imagine a bunch of solar panels hugging the sun - gathering and storing all that energy.
 Got that?
 Now imagine it beaming said stored energy any place in the solar system it wanted.
 All you would need were receiving stations ready to convert those beams back into electricty.
 A viola.
 A literal intergalactic power grid.
 Neat, huh?
 Pure sci-fi stuff, soon to become reality, thanks to him.
 But as he stood there, reading off the teleprompter, you could see the uncertainty etched in the lines of his face, the tremble in his hands as he pointed at the conceptual designs illumintating the giant screen behind him.
 It was painful to watch, but also, kind of endearing.

 I remember when I was little.
-Mom and I would sit in the front row, giggling every time Dad stumbled over a word or got the slides mixed up.
+Mum and I would sit in the front row, giggling every time Dad stumbled over a word or got the slides mixed up.
 His speeches at home were always better.
 I used to get so lost in those dreams he weaved - a starry utopia, humans stretching beyond the boundaries of our tiny Earth.
 But all of that was a long time ago.

 Today, I was here for a different reason.

-"Ladies and gentlemen," my father's voice ricocheted off the walls of the vast auditorium, "we're on the cusp of a new era, and who better to guide us there than our illustrious CEO.
-Please welcome him onto the stage!"
+"Ladies and gentlemen," my father's voice ricocheted off the walls of the vast auditorium, "we're on the cusp of a new era, and who better to guide us than our very own CEO.
+Please give him a welcome him onto the stage!"

 The crowd went nuts as Zeus sauntered onto the stage.
 He put a comforting hand on my dad's shoulder, taking over the presentation with a certain charm and confidence that my father had lacked.
 The crowd lapped it up.
 For them, Zeus *was* Olympus, not the quiet man behind him content with working behind-the-scenes.